drmcarvalho/diffhunter/README.md

 # TODO

+- [x] Endpoint for calculating the inconsistency value
-- [ ] Endpoint for calculating the inconsistency value
+- [ ] Endpoint for calculating the inconsistency value between mutiple databases
 - [x] Endpoint for returning the comparison between two databases
 - [ ] Endpoint for returning the comparison between mutiple databases
 - [ ] Endpoint for differences in Tables